-Ensure that members of the Scheme have in force suitable insurance cover
+3. Ensure that members of the Scheme have in force suitable insurance cover

-- 3.1.1 Schemes shall have procedures for ensuring that their members have and maintain an appropriate Level of insurance cover to protect Customers. - 3.1.2 Schemes shall identify the Level of cover required.
-DCLG requires that as minimum EAs have professional indemnity insurance cover of £250,000 for each claim in relation to any particular EPC, and public liability insurance of £1,000,000 per claim in relation to EPCs for existing buildings. - 3.1.3 Schemes are required to: - Undertake reasonable checks that EAs have the required cover.
-As a minimum the checks shall include obtaining copies of valid certificates of insurance as part of: membership applications; membership renewals; and insurance renewals. - b) Undertake checks that the necessary insurance is in place and valid where the Scheme has any doubts about the validity of a member's insurance. - c) Undertake checks of members that the necessary insurance is in place and valid where disciplinary proceedings are being instigated, or investigations are being made prior to disciplinary proceedings, against the member associated with a potential breach of the Code of Conduct. - d) Implement disciplinary proceedings against any member who does not have the relevant insurance cover.
+- 3.1.1 Schemes shall have procedures for ensuring that their members have and maintain an appropriate level of insurance cover to protect Customers. - 3.1.2 Schemes shall identify the level of cover required.
+DCLG requires that as a minimum EAs have professional indemnity insurance cover of £250,000 for each claim in relation to any particular EPC. - 3.1.3 Schemes are required to: - a) Undertake reasonable checks that EAs have the required cover.
+As a minimum the checks shall include obtaining copies of valid insurance at: membership applications; membership renewals; and insurance renewals. - b) Undertake checks that the necessary insurance is in place and valid where the Scheme has any doubts about the validity of a member's insurance. - c) Undertake checks of members that the necessary insurance is in place and valid where disciplinary proceedings are being instigated, or investigations are being made prior to disciplinary proceedings, against the member associated with a potential breach of the Code of Conduct. - Implement disciplinary proceedings against any member who does not have the relevant insurance cover.
 See Section 7 and Appendix 1.2.

-Ensure that members of the Scheme use operational procedures that ensure reasonable consistency and accuracy of EPCs
+4. Ensure that members of the Scheme use operational procedures that ensure reasonable consistency and accuracy of EPCs